There is no introduction for this policy and procedure.

 II.
 Policy and Procedure Statement

-Evaluation of transfer credits, advanced standing, CLEP, AP, and IB are coordinated through the Office of Undergraduate Admissions.
+Evaluation of transfer credits, advanced standing, CLEP, AP, Cambridge, and IB are coordinated through the Office of Undergraduate Admissions.
 Prospective students who desire further information about policies and procedures for awarding credit should contact the Office of Undergraduate Admissions or utilize the “Transfer Credit Advisor” tool online at admissions.uncc.edu.

-UNC Charlotte will accept appropriate undergraduate credits earned through AP, IB, CLEP, armed forces service schools, and college level courses completed prior to graduation from high school.
-In addition, UNC Charlotte will accept or transfer appropriate undergraduate and graduate credits earned at another accredited institution or through credit by examination.
+UNC Charlotte will accept appropriate undergraduate credits earned through AP, IB, CLEP, Cambridge, armed forces service schools, and college level courses completed prior to graduation from high school.
+In addition, UNC Charlotte will accept or transfer appropriate undergraduate credits earned at another accredited institution or through credit by examination.
 Credit toward a degree is not awarded for Continuing Education Units (CEUs) or for remedial level college courses.

 Advanced Placement Course Credit (AP)